-Deep Blue is an exciting and innovative partnership between Blue Water Baltimore, the Neighborhood Design Center, the City of Baltimore, and five neighborhoods throughout Baltimore City.
+Deep Blue is an exciting and innovative partnership between Blue Water Baltimore, the Neighborhood Design Center, the Baltimore Department of Planning, and five neighborhoods throughout Baltimore City.

 These partners will work together to comprehensively address the stormwater, greening, and targeted public health goals in each area.